chef/chef-web-docs/chef_master/source/dsl_audit.rst

 .. tag dsl_recipe_control_group_duplicate_names

-If two ``control_group`` blocks have the same name, the chef-client will raise an exception.
+If two ``control_group`` blocks have the same name, the Chef Infra Client will raise an exception.
 For example, the following ``control_group`` blocks exist in different cookbooks:

 .. code-block:: ruby